googleapis/google-cloud-cpp-spanner/README.md

 The [reference documentation][doxygen-link] for this client library is available online.
-Please consult the [Cloud Spanner website][cloud-spanner-docs] for general documentation on Cloud Spanner features, APIS, other client libraries, etc.
+Please consult the [Cloud Spanner website][cloud-spanner-docs] for general documentation on Cloud Spanner features, APIs, other client libraries, etc.

 [cloud-spanner-docs]: https://cloud.google.com/spanner/docs/